 If you exercise regularly, but still find that your blood pressure numbers have been creeping upward, consider adding grape seed extract to your daily regimen.

 After all, high blood pressure numbers are nothing to ignore.
 If the condition worsens, it can damage your heart and arteries, and you may never know until it’s too late.
 That’s one of the reasons they call hypertension, or high blood pressure, “the silent killer.”

 However, a regular exercise regimen can help keep those numbers in check.
 And grape seed can help.

-A placebo-controlled clinical study of men who were in men who were prehypertensive – just short of being diagnosed with high blood pressure – found that even a single dose of grape seed extract helped lower pressure, reduce the workload on the heart, and even better deliver much needed oxygen throughout the body.
+A placebo-controlled clinical study of men who were prehypertensive – just short of being diagnosed with high blood pressure – found that even a single dose of grape seed extract helped lower pressure, reduce the workload on the heart, and even better, deliver much needed oxygen throughout the body.

 One thing to note is that grape seed compounds, like any nutrients, need to be absorbed in order to be useful.
 To this end, look for a grape seed extract that is tannin-free for oligomeric proanthocyanidins (OPCs) that are truly useful.
 Tannin OPCs are too large for the body to absorb effectively to be of much use.

 By adding this simple, natural botanical to your routine, continuing to monitor your blood pressure regularly (make sure your blood pressure has been properly calibrated), eating and exercising sensibly, you can do a lot to keep those numbers from climbing further – and possibly reverse them.